nocalhost/nocalhost.github.io/blog/api-six.md

   <figcaption>⭐️ &nbsp; No need to rebuild image or restart container, see result under seconds &nbsp; ⭐️ </figcaption>
 </figure>

-### Step 4.
-End development mode
+### Step 3.
+End DevMode

-Now close the development window and end development mode.
+Now close the development window and end DevMode.

 1. Right-click the `apisix-ingress-controller` in the cluster inspector
 2. Select **`End DevMode`**

-Nocalhost will make `apisix-ingress-controller` end development mode, and reset the `apisix-ingress-controller` Pod to its original version.
-Enable the port-forwarding and check the result after ending development mode.
+Nocalhost will make `apisix-ingress-controller` end DevMode, and reset the `apisix-ingress-controller` Pod to its original version.
+Enable the port-forwarding and check the result after ending DevMode.

 <figure className="img-frame">
   <img className="gif-img" src={useBaseUrl('/img/blog/apisix/apisix-ingress-end-devmode.gif')} />